Music Unites Jamaica Foundation

 Co-Founder and Executive Director

-Rosina is co-founder and executive director of the ‘Music Unites Jamaica Foundation’, a non for-profit organization with the mission of raising funds for music scholarships and mentoring talented students in need.
-Research on Jamaican composers, as well as hosting free concerts and workshops island-wide, are further aims of ‘Music Unites Jamaica’.
-Rosina is also the founder and musical director of ‘Flauto Dolce’, the Jamaican Recorder Society.
+Rosina is co-founder and executive director of the ‘Music Unites Jamaica Foundation’, a non-for-profit organization with the mission of raising funds for music scholarships and mentoring talented students in need.
+Further objectives of ‘Music Unites Jamaica’ include research on Jamaican composers, as well as hosting free concerts and workshops island-wide.
+Rosina is also the founder and musical director of ‘Flauto Dolce’, the Jamaica Recorder Society.

 Picture